viswalegend27/Open-AI-Real-Time-Voice-asssistant/README.md

    # OR
    python manage.py runserver
    ```
-5. Access `[http://127.0.0.1:8000](http://127.0.0.1:8000)` in your browser.
+5. Open [http://127.0.0.1:8000](http://127.0.0.1:8000) in your browser.

 ---

-## Architecture
+## Configuration & Customization

-- **Backend:** Django, OpenAI (GPT/Whisper), custom analyzer and models, included tools function with definitive schemas.
-- **Frontend:** HTML, JavaScript, WebRTC voice streaming.
-- **Data:** PostgreSQL. (deployment ready)
+- **Environment Setup:**
+  Use the `.env_example.txt` as a template for your secret keys, database settings, and email credentials.
+Make sure your real `.env` is never shared publicly!

+- **Behavior & Personality:**
+  The assistant’s tone, product knowledge, and logic live in `system_instructions.md`.
+Edit this file to adapt the voice assistant for different products, brands, behaviors, or languages without changing any Python code.

+- **Email & Background Tasks:**
+  The assistant can email conversation summaries and reports using your SMTP settings.

 ---

-## System Instructions
+## API Endpoints

-Your assistant’s behavior is governed by the `system_instructions.md` file in the project root.
-**To customize how the agent behaves** (i.e., its personality, product knowledge, and sales logic), simply edit this Markdown file to match your use case.
-For example, update:
-- Brand persona, tone, and allowed responses.
-- Product lineup, frequently asked questions, etc.

-This enables you to easily adapt the AI's personality or usage (e.g., use it for another brand, support other languages, etc.), without needing to change the code.
+- `POST /api/session` : Start a new chat session (creates an OpenAI session).
+- `POST /api/conversation` : Add and receive chat messages.
+- `POST /api/analysis` : Extract analytics and insights from a chat session.

 ---

-## File Overview
+## Backend Highlights

-- `assistant/analyzer.py`: Extracts user info, intent, and preferences for smarter replies.
-- `assistant/views.py`: Handles API and user interaction logic.
+- **Django App:** Handles chat, user context, analytics, and integrations.
+- **OpenAI Integration:** Live interaction with OpenAI's GPT and Whisper APIs.
-- `assistant/models.py`: Defines storage for conversations and related data.
+- **PostgreSQL Database:** Secure storage for sessions and conversation data.
-- `assistant/urls.py`: API routing.
-- `constants.py`: Loads system instructions, config, and OpenAI settings.
-- `static/`: Frontend files (HTML, JS, CSS for the voice interface).
-- `system_instructions.md`: Edit this as described above for your scenario.
-Follows the rules of prompt engineering
+- **Celery Tasks:** Schedules summarization and email delivery in the background.
+- **Celery Beat Scheduler:** Would run every 20 seconds to schedule my email.
+Provide 1 email per-conversation
+- **Easily Extended:** Add tools, analysis logic, or API capabilities to the project by expanding the `assistant/` module.

 ---

-## Key Endpoints
+## Frontend Highlights

-- `POST /api/session` : Start a new chat session.
-Creates a new openAI session.
-- `POST /api/conversation` : Add a chat message.
-Our actual conversation
-- `POST /api/analysis` : Extract intelligence from the session.
-Analysis done using openAI
+- **Browser Voice Chat:** Real-time voice interface using JavaScript, HTML, CSS, and WebRTC.
+- **Easy to Use:** Simple, modern interface to engage with the AI assistant—no plugins required.

 ---

+## Customizing System Instructions

+- Update `system_instructions.md` to adjust personality, conversation rules, FAQ lists, product details, or any brand requirements.
+- This file is all you need to edit to repurpose the AI for a new domain or language!

+---

 ## Troubleshooting

-- Check `.env` content, and OpenAI key.
+- Double-check your `.env` for correct OpenAI, DB, and email settings.
-- Check Django logs for errors.
+- Inspect Django and Celery logs for error details.
-- All business behavior is controlled by `system_instructions.md`—edit this file to fit your application.
+- If the assistant's replies are not as expected, review and adjust `system_instructions.md`.
+- For frontend issues, use browser dev tools (console/network).

 ---

 ## Credits

-Built by Techjays Intern Projects Team using Django and OpenAI.
+Built by the Techjays Intern Projects Team using Django and OpenAI.
 Mahindra branding is for demonstration and learning only.

 ---